nmeans/deployflow/README.markdown

 1. git-flow

   I'd recommend you use my custom fork of git-flow with deployflow.
 It adds version number auto-incrementation and suppresses the need to add a message to each tag you create.
 You can install it by:

   `brew uninstall git-flow` (if you've previously installed git-flow via Homebrew) `git clone --recursive git://github.com/nmeans/gitflow.git` `cd gitflow`
   `make install` (or `sudo make install` if you don't own `/usr/local/bin`)

   If you'd prefer the original, visit [http://github.com/nvie/gitflow](http://github.com/nvie/gitflow) for install information.

-2. Capistrano Multistage

-`gem install capistrano-ext`

-3. deployflow
+2. deployflow

-It's as simple as:
   `gem install deployflow`
+  This will also install capistrano and capistrano-ext if you don't already have them.

 Repository Setup
 ----------------

-1. Add a few branches to your repo
+1. Add a couple of require branches to your repo

   If you don't already have them, you'll need to add `develop` and `staging` branches.
 You should have a `master` branch by default.

-2. Run git flow init on your repo
+2. Run `git flow init` on your repo

-You'll want to use `staging` as your branch for production releases and `develop` for next release development
+  You'll want to use `staging` as your branch for production releases (weird, I know, but trust me) and `develop` for next release development.

 3. Add the following to the top of your config/deploy.rb